U.S. Geological Survey Manual

-D. Establish and maintain a staff of safety and occupational health professionals, and collateral-duty safety and environmental program coordinators at appropriate levels within the organization, to advise management in the development and implementation of an effective safety and occupational health program.
+D. Establish and maintain a staff of occupational safety and health professionals and collateral-duty safety program coordinators at appropriate levels within the organization to advise management in the development and implementation of an effective occupational safety and health program.

-F. Provide personnel the supervision, knowledge, and skills necessary to safely perform their assigned tasks.
+F. Provide personnel with the supervision, knowledge, and skills necessary to safely perform their assigned tasks.

 G. Require personnel and supervisors to identify and correct unsafe and unhealthful conditions and to know and follow safe and healthful work rules and practices.

-I. Comply with applicable Program requirements of Executive Order 12196, 29 CFR 1960, Occupational Safety and Health Administration (OSHA), and adopted national consensus standards.
+I. Comply with applicable Program requirements of Executive Order 12196, 29 CFR 1960, Occupational Safety and Health Administration, and adopted national consensus standards.

 J. Promote off-the-job safety and health of personnel through on-the-job safety and health activities.